true-myth/true-myth/README.md

     make sure you don't `unwrap()` a `Maybe` without checking that it's safe to do so.

+-   Because there are no runtime checks, you *should* make use of the type systems if you want the benefits of the system.
+Many of the functions simply assume that the types are checked, and *will* error if you pass in items of the wrong type.

+    For example, if you pass a non-`Maybe` instance to many functions, they will simply fail – even the basic helpers like `isJust` and `isNothing`.
+These assumptions have been made precisely *because* this is a TypeScript- and Flow-first library.
+(See the discussion below comparing True Myth to Folktale and Sanctuary if you aren't using TypeScript or Flow and need runtime checking.)

 The overarching themes are flexibility and approachability.

 The hope is that a team just picking up these ideas for the first time can use